Quan Bray: Buffalo Bills

 On December 30, 2017, Bray was signed to the Buffalo Bills' practice squad.
 He signed a reserve/future contract with the Bills on January 8, 2018.
 He was released on August 5, 2018.

 Houston Texans

 On August 12, 2018, Bray signed with the Houston Texans.
 He was waived on September 1, 2018.

 Birmingham Iron

-In 2019, Bray joined the Birmingham Iron of the Alliance of American Football.
+In 2019, Bray joined the Birmingham Iron of the Alliance of American Football (AAF).
 He was placed on injured reserve after the third game of the season on February 25, 2019.
 He was waived from injured reserve on March 26.
 He was added to the team's rights list and re-signed to a contract on April 1.

 Montreal Alouettes

 After the AAF ceased operations in April 2019, Bray signed with the Montreal Alouettes of the Canadian Football League (CFL) on May 19, 2019.
 In his first season, Bray caught 58 passes for 818 yards with six touchdowns.
 He also returned 16 kicks on special teams for 168 yards.
 He was released on February 16, 2021, and re-signed with the team on a one-year contract on March 15, 2021.
 He was placed on the suspended list on July 6, 2021 as the team wanted to retain his rights as he was delayed attempting to cross the border into Canada.
 One week later he was transferred to the active roster once he completed his mandatory seven-day quarantine period for training camp.
 Bray played in 12 games for the Alouettes during the 2021 season, catching 35 passes for 481 yards with two touchdowns.
 He also returned 12 punts.
 Bray was released by the Alouettes as part of the team's final roster cuts before the start of the 2022 regular season.